Prince William Hopes To Combat Poaching On Upcoming Africa Trip

 He also expressed his sadness at the ongoing poaching problem Africa faces, and the thousands of innocent animals who are routinely slaughtered for ivory, horns, or scales.
 On top of the dwindling numbers of these animals as a result of poaching, people in the area also face terror as a result of poachers.

 “But the illegal wildlife trade also has a devastating human impact.
 Too many brave rangers are tragically killed each year by poachers.
 Communities see their tourist livelihoods threatened.
-And the proceeds of the illegal wildlife trade fund broader criminal networks and threaten security,’ he explained.
+And the proceeds of the illegal wildlife trade fund broader criminal networks and threaten security,” he explained.

 View this post on Instagram